MeanPaper/MeanPaper.github.io/_news/2023-08-21-annoucement.md

 related_posts: false
 ---

-Became a course assistant in ECE 391 Computer System Engineering at UIUC.
+Became a course assistant in ECE 391 Computer Systems Engineering at UIUC.